2016 HUMANITARIAN AWARD HONOREE

 Iyyappan Subramaniyan grew up in a remote village in Tamil Nadu, a state in Southern India.
 As a child he saw his brother, who was born with Down Syndrome, ostracized by the entire village.
 Other parents refused to let their children play with him and the children constantly teased him.
 Iyyappan’s entire family was ostracized by their community and the village elders openly discriminated against them, believing they were cursed.
 When Iyyappan’s brother died of medical complications at the age of 13 the entire village rejoiced while his family mourned their loss.

-When Iyyappan began his work, he recognized the need for individualized rehabilitation services for each child.
+Immediately, he recognized the need for individualized rehabilitation services for each child.
 Each child that arrives at Sri Arunodayam Charitable Trust has unique needs based on his or her capabilities and situation.
 Iyyappan and his staff ensure that each child’s schedule is tailored to help them reach their full potential.
 This includes appropriate medical care, physical therapy, and education, in addition to food, shelter, and the loving care lavished on each very special child that Sri Arunodayam takes in.

 As children grow into their teens, those that may benefit are enrolled in a vocational training program called Prayatna that Iyyappan created to ensure youth are equipped with trades that will allow them to support themselves as adults.
 The center generates self-sustaining revenue while preparing these young adults to integrate into mainstream society.